Holo-Host/mock-conductor/README.md

 ## API

-### new MockHolochainConductor(adminPort, ...appPorts)
+### new MockConductor(adminPort, ...appPorts)
-Returns a MockHolochainConductor instance listening on the provided ports.
+Returns a MockConductor instance listening on the provided ports.
 Pass null if you don't need the port.

 ### .once(type, data, response)
 Adds a response to the response queue corresponding with `type` and `data`.
 The front response in this queue is returned for any call with the same `type` and `data`.
 Note, for the purpose of matching, the `payload` and `provenance` fields are stripped out of `data`, so if you want to have different responses depending on those fields you will have to provide a custom closure (see below)